mapbender/mapbender-documentation/en/book/development/controllers.rst

 Defining routes using annotations
 *********************************
-In Mapbender3 we use a decentralized route definitions: Instead of writing each and every route in the routing.yml, we import their definition from the controller classes in the activated bundles.
+In Mapbender we use a decentralized route definitions: Instead of writing each and every route in the routing.yml, we import their definition from the controller classes in the activated bundles.
 This has the advantage of having the definition with the controller function.
 This should usually be fine and can be - if need arises - easily overwritten by adapting the routing.yml.
-Using the Symfony2 with the SE bundles like Mapbender3 does, routes can therefore be written using annotation comments for each controller function.
+Using the Symfony2 with the SE bundles like Mapbender does, routes can therefore be written using annotation comments for each controller function.
 You can read about the annotation syntax over at the `Symfony2 documentation <http://symfony.com/doc/current/book/index.html>`_.

-Mapbender3 Controllers
+Mapbender Controllers
-**********************
+*********************
-A Mapbender3 installation with use a particular set of controller classes and functions.
+A Mapbender installation with use a particular set of controller classes and functions.
 This chapter will give an short list of these, so you can inspect them more easily.

 Frontend
 ~~~~~~~~